Fresh Eggs From Rebekahs

 It’s no secret that fresh eggs happen to be one of the healthiest foods out there that you can eat.
-They come with many health benefits while being stuffed with protein and several important vitamins, making a complete breakfast.
+They come with many health benefits and are stuffed with protein and several important vitamins, making for a complete breakfast.

 You Can See the Treatment of the Chickens